Wurmloch (wormhole)

 16mm color

 A dialogue while the camera slowly moves along the fibre optic infrastructure.
-Images of public life and the voice-over text relate to each other.
-The infrastructure of the network is criss-crossed everywhere in the urban space, but it remains invisible.
+Images of public life and voice-over text side by side.
+The infrastructure of the network is criss-crossed everywhere in the urban space remaining invisible.
 Data flows.
 Streams of data.
 The river Main.

 protagonist of the b/w part on a test shoot June 2024